‘GH’ Stars Help Raise Money For Harvey With ABC’s Day Of Giving

 Today several of the General Hospital stars will be helping out to raise money for victims of Hurricane Harvey.
 Soap Opera Digest shared the details about how you can talk to some of your favorites on the phone today if you are ready to donate money to a great cause.
 This is a phone bank where you call in and speak to your favorites from GH and then have the chance to donate to the American Red Cross.

 You can call in at 1-877-KABC-LA (phone lines will remain open until 11 p.m.
 ET/8p.m.
 PT.)
 Two people that will be answering calls are Billy Miller and Ashley Jones, who plays Parker.
 They are both Texas natives, so this is obviously something important to them.
-You might also get the chance to talk to Maurice Benard (Sonny), Nancy Lee Grahn (Alexis), Nicolas Bechtel (Spencer), Donnell Turner (Curtis), Brytni Sarpy (Valerie), Brooklyn Rae Silzer (Emma), Vinessa Antoine (Jordan), Anthony Montgomery (Andre), Ryan Paevey (Nathan), Kirsten Storms (Maxie), Laura Wright (Carly) and Carolyn Hennesy (Diane.)
+You might also get the chance to talk to Maurice Benard (Sonny), Nancy Lee Grahn (Alexis), Nicolas Bechtel (Spencer), Donnell Turner (Curtis), Brytni Sarpy (Valerie), Brooklyn Rae Silzer (Emma), Vinessa Antoine (Jordan), Anthony Montgomery (Andre), Ryan Paevey (Nathan), Kirsten Storms (Maxie), Laura Wright (Carly), and Carolyn Hennesy (Diane.)

 If you call in to speak to one of your General Hospital favorites, there is no guarantee of who might answer the phone, but that is half the fun.
 You can give money to a great cause that is going to help Hurricane Harvey and also get the chance to talk to someone you really like.